Julieusa/Leetcode_together/Julie/readme.md

 2 weeks study plan for algorithm 1 on Leetcode:
   Day 7:  Breadth-First Search / Depth-First Search Use recurceive or iterative(better), the second question need use Stack!

+### Day 27(12/9/2021)
+2 weeks study plan for algorithm 1 on Leetcode:
+  Day 8 is about DFS/BFS for trees.
+I don't understant those.
+Need to learn.
+  Day 9:  Given an m x n binary matrix mat, return the distance of the nearest 0 for each cell.
+This question is interesting but I don't really understand the solution.
+Need to be figured out.

+      Use Dynamic programing.